HPC Clusters

 Any changes that you make to /vEcoli inside the container are discarded when the container terminates.

-The files located in /vEcoli are a copy of the repository (excluding files ignored by .dockerignore) at the time the workflow was launched.
-To start an interactive container that reflects the current state of your cloned repository, navigate to your cloned repository and run the above command with the -d flag to start a “development” container.
+To start an interactive container that reflects the current state of your cloned repository, navigate to your cloned repository and run the above command with the -d flag to start a “development” container:

 In this mode, instead of editing source files in /vEcoli, you can directly edit the source files in your cloned repository and have those changes immediately reflected when running those scripts inside the container.
 Because you are just modifying your cloned repository, any code changes you make will persist after the container terminates and can be tracked using Git version control.